GSA/notifications-admin/app/templates/new/templates_glossary.md

 - Use **inheritance** (`{% extends %}`) to build on base layouts.
 - Employ **components** (`{% include %}`) for reusable UI elements to keep the code DRY and facilitate easier updates.

-### Notes
+### Observation Notes
-- Macro json files are just guides on how to structure a dict.
-It's not actually being used as data being passed to components
+- The macro-options.json files in the header and footer component act as structural guides.
+They aren't directly used as data passed to the usaFooter function/macro.
+Instead, these files outline the expected properties and provide a description of their purpose.
+The `usaFooter` macro component is currently only invoked in the `admin_template`, which will eventually serve as the `base.html` template.
+This will simplify the approach when we change the footer macros to componenets by eliminating the need to dynamically pass this data from the base.html template.